3 Eco-friendly Insulation Materials

 They can also be used indoors.
 In general, their thermal conductivity level is 0,040 W/m.°K. This low value indicates that they retain a lot of heat.

-2. Use recycled materials
+2. Recycled eco-friendly materials

 One of the best aspects about this product is the fact that it is self-extinguishing, meaning that it can burst into flames and quickly extinguish itself before the damage is too serious.